callisthenes/euterpe/ENCODING.md

 Paragraphs are marked either by a preceding newline or by two spaces at line-start.
 If a reference begins the line, two spaces _after_ the reference indicates a new paragraph.

 ## Proper names
 Proper names and proper adjectives start with a capital letter.
-No other words, not even at sentence or paragraph start, are capitalised.
-Capitalising only proper names facilitates searching.
+No other words, at the start of sentences, paragraphs or quotations are capitalised.
+This is to facilitate searching and eliminates the need for explicit markup for proper names.

 ## Accentuation
 Accentuation conventions vary between editions: e.g. iota subscript versus adscript, use of diaeresis to indicate resolved diphthongs, allowing two successive syllables to have acute accents.
 Euterpe does not attempt to normalise these, but asumes they are all equivalent.